 A Scantron Card will be used in a manner similar to that used for the midterm.
 There will be 5 art works to identify and about which you will be asked questions.
-Please identify the title of the work, the artist, culture, date and the style and be able to recognize one or two important facts related to the image.
+Please answer the questions designed to make you identify the title of the work, the artist, culture, date and the style and be able to recognize one or two important facts related to the images shown.
 The works will be taken from your textbooks and from the website.
-They will be art objects or film stills prominently featured in the lectures.
+They will be art objects or film stills or people prominently featured in the lectures.
 There may be one slide from the material covered in the first half of the course and the rest will be material we discussed after the midterm.
 For the earlier material consult the midterm study guide on this website.
 We will do this section this time as a multiple choice where we provide a variety of answers and you choose the right one using a Scantron form.
 25 points.

 Match the description in the right column that best suits the term in the left column.
 The terms you should know have all been covered in class and in your reading assignments.
 Up to 20% of the matching will be taken from the first half of the course.
 This section will be done by Scantron as well (on the back of it) .
 30 points.

 There will be 3 terms to define fully, not just with one or two word answers .
 Include an actual definition of the term, a date if applicable and three other major detailed facts about why the term is important.
 You will have at least 6 terms to choose 3 from for 30 points.
 Terms are drawn from the same source as those listed in B (Matching) just above .
 You must ONLY answer 3. terms.
 Answering more than or fewer than 3 terms will be considered a mistake and will cost you points.
 If you don't write out full answers for this section you WILL be docked severely.
 30 points.